rankum26/licenseplate-recognition-kumarran26/README.md

 Python version = 3.10.11
 install requirements.txt

-you may have to do a quick fix on the app.py file add ./detection
+you may have to do a quick fix on the app.py file choose add ./detection to extraPaths
 ![alt text](README_pictures/image0.png)

 To run the Flask application, use the following command: